Alexix24/geicar/general/how_to_use.md

 ```

 Information about the nodes will be displayed, as well as a report describing the status of the system. \
-As the ROS environment on the Jetson has not yet been started, **it is normal for the report to display errors concerning the Jetson (including the camera and the Lidar)** (see ..... for more details about the system report)\
+As the ROS environment on the Jetson has not yet been started, **it is normal for the report to display errors concerning the Jetson (including the camera and the Lidar)** (see the file [debugging_help](./debugging_help.md) for more details about the system report)\

 **The nodes on the raspberry are now started.
 You can control the car with the XBOX controller**